11th Workshop on Computing within Limits

 The LIMITS workshop concerns the role of computing in human societies situated in a world of limits, such as limits of extractive logics, limits to a biosphere’s ability to recover, limits to our knowledge, or limits to technological solutions to societal issues.
 As an interdisciplinary group of researchers, practitioners, and scholars, we seek to reshape the computing research agenda, grounded by an awareness that contemporary computing research is intertwined with ecological limits in general, and climate- and climate justice-related limits in particular.
 LIMITS 2025 solicits submissions that move us closer towards computing that supports diverse human and non-human lifeforms and thriving biospheres.

-Registration information will be available closer to the workshop.
 Attendance is free.
 Registration is required for all attendees in order for us to plan group activities, to send you the connection link and any schedule updates.

 To engage with the LIMITS comunity, please subscribe to our mailing list by sending an email to limits+subscribe@googlegroups.com.